ipopescu/docs/source/docs/casper/concepts/key-types.md

 ### PublicKey

-`PublicKey` is a 32 byte asymmetric public key, preceded by a one-byte prefix that tells whether the key is `ed25519` or `secp256k1`.
+`PublicKey` is a 32-bytes asymmetric public key, preceded by a one-byte prefix that tells whether the key is `ed25519` or `secp256k1`.
 There is a third type of `PublicKey` that refers to the system and it is a single `00`.

 Type|Prefix|Example|
 |---|---|---|